MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/how-to-cluster-replica.md

 1. On the **Global distribution** page, select **Promote**.
 1. On the **Promote \<cluster name>** screen, double check the cluster replica's name, read the warning text, and select **Promote**.

 After the cluster replica is promoted, it becomes a readable and writable cluster.
+If [high availability (HA)](./high-availability.md) is enabled on the primary (read-write) cluster, it needs to be re-enabled on the replica cluster after promotion.

 ## Check cluster replication role and replication region